s-kybound/NSFattendancebot/README.md

 REQUIREMENTS

-This system runs on python and will require a python IDE, such as spyder.
+This system runs on python.
 This system will also require external modules, in this case schedule and pyTelegramBotAPI.
-For spyder, install with these commands:
+With python3 PIP, install with these commands:

-! pip3 install pyTelegramBotAPI
+$ pip3 install pyTelegramBotAPI

-! pip3 install schedule
+$ pip3 install schedule

 As mentioned, this system requires a computer to run on.
 I would recommend using a SBC such as a low-cost Raspberry Pi (a model with wifi acceess) for this.
+I have not tested running the bot on a cloud service.
 This system requires a new Telegram bot account to run on.
 To do this, go to BotFather on Telegram via @BotFather to create a new bot.

 SETUP

-Upon downloading the code in your preferred IDE, set up the variables which are near the start of the script, replacing all text within the single quotation marks.
+Upon downloading the code, set up the variables which are near the start of the script, replacing all text within the single quotation marks.
 It will look exactly like this:

 key = 'Insert the key for yout telegram bot here.'